KarenKanana/My-Notes-Application/README.md

 ## Project Description
-This is a Notes Application that enables the user to store notes for futr reference.
+This is a Notes Application that enables the user to store notes for future reference.

 ## Features